MatteoMucciconi/MatteoMucciconi.github.io/research.markdown

     <a href="https://arxiv.org/abs/2407.08530" target="_blank">arXiv</a>
   </p>
   <div class="paper-abstract">
-    <p>In this paper, we study lower tail probabilities of the height function 𝔥(M,N) of the stochastic six-vertex model.
-We introduce a novel combinatorial approach to demonstrate that the tail probabilities ℙ(𝔥(M,N)≥r) are log-concave in a certain weak sense.
-We prove further that for each α>0 the lower tail of −𝔥(⌊αN⌋,N) satisfies a Large Deviation Principle (LDP) with speed N2 and a rate function Φ(−)α, which is given by the infimal deconvolution between a certain energy integral and a parabola.
-Our analysis begins with a distributional identity from BO17 [arXiv:1608.01564], which relates the lower tail of the height function, after a random shift, with a multiplicative functional of the Schur measure.
+    <p>In this paper, we study lower tail probabilities of the height function $\mathfrak{h}(M,N)$ of the stochastic six-vertex model.
+We introduce a novel combinatorial approach to demonstrate that the tail probabilities $\mathbb{P}(\mathfrak{h}(M,N) \ge r)$ are log-concave in a certain weak sense.
+We prove further that for each $\alpha > 0$ the lower tail of $−\mathfrak{h}(\lfloor \alpha N \rfloor,N)$ satisfies a Large Deviation Principle (LDP) with speed $N^2$ and a rate function $ \Phi_-(\alpha) $, which is given by the infimal deconvolution between a certain energy integral and a parabola.
+Our analysis begins with a distributional identity from [BO17] [arXiv:1608.01564], which relates the lower tail of the height function, after a random shift, with a multiplicative functional of the Schur measure.
 Tools from potential theory allow us to extract the LDP for the shifted height function.
 We then use our weak log-concavity result, along with a deconvolution scheme from our earlier paper [arXiv:2307.01179], to convert the LDP for the shifted height function to the LDP for the stochastic six-vertex model height function.</p>
   </div>
 </div>